-1.4 Required Materials
+1.5 Required Text

-- Required Text: Microeconomics: Theory and Applications with Calculus, 5th Ed. by Jeffrey M. Perloff.
+- Microeconomics: Theory and Applications with Calculus, 5th Ed. by Jeffrey M. Perloff.
 The latest edition is available only in e-text format.
 Details on purchasing and registering your e-text are on Quercus.
-We will not use MyEconLab this year.
-We may post additional readings during the semester. - Optional: Piazza.
-Free and accessed through Quercus.
+We will not use MyEconLab this year. - We may post additional readings during the semester.
+Please check Quercus for the latest information.